ray-project/ray/doc/source/rllib-sample-collection.rst

     `Policy.postprocess_trajectory()` method never sees data from more than one episode.

 **multiagent.count_steps_by [env_steps|agent_steps]**:
     Within the Trainer's ``multiagent`` config dict, you can set the unit, by which RLlib will count a) rollout fragment lengths as well as b) the size of the final train_batch (see below).
+The two supported values are:

     *env_steps (default)*:
      Each call to ``[Env].step()`` is counted as one.
 It does not matter, how many individual agents are stepping simultaneously in this very call